etalab/transport-site/README.md

   The Dockerfile needed to run the continuous integration is in the project: https://github.com/etalab/transport-ops

-  Update it if needed (e.g. updating Elixir’s version) and then update `.circleci/config.yml`.
+  Update it if needed (e.g. updating Elixir’s version).

 # Domain names